ChaosRecipeEnhancer/ChaosRecipeEnhancer/README.md

 Don't forget to refresh your lootfilter ingame everytime the itemtypes change!

+Please make a copy of your lootfilter before using it.

 ###### Recoginition Phrases:
  - Chaos Recipe Start: "#Chaos Recipe Enhancer by kosace Chaos Recipe Start"
  - Chaos Recipe End: "#Chaos Recipe Enhancer by kosace Chaos Recipe End"